KPRV (AM)

-KPRV (1280 AM) is a radio station broadcasting an adult standards music format.
-Licensed to Poteau, Oklahoma, United States, it serves the Ft.
+KPRV (1280 AM) is a radio station licensed to Poteau, Oklahoma, United States, and serving the Ft.
 Smith, Arkansas, area.
-The station is currently owned by Leroy and JoAnn Billy.
-The station's studios and property were located at a house, which is a former site of a Drive-in theater in Poteau.
+Currently owned by Leroy and JoAnn Billy, the station features a soft oldies and adult standards format, carrying Westwood One's "America's Best Music" service.
+The station's studios and property are located at a house on the former site of a drive-in theater in Poteau.

 History

-Originally established in 1953 as KLCO, KPRV is a family-owned and operated radio station which features Adult Standards ("America's Best Music") 24 hours a day, 7 days a week.
+The station signed on the air on November 25, 1953.
+The original call sign was KLCO.